steveswinsburg/oracle19c-docker/README.md

 I used to maintain a standalone repository for building this image.
 It was originally based on the official images, like my Oracle 12c one here: https://github.com/steveswinsburg/oracle12c-docker

-Oracle have since improved their docker images and I have sent a PR for making the memory configurable (https://github.com/oracle/docker-images/pull/1576), so all we need now are simplified instructions.
+Oracle have since improved their docker images and I have worked with Oracle on making the the memory configurable (see https://github.com/oracle/docker-images/issues/1575), so all we need now are simplified instructions.

 Before you begin
 ----------------